dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 As discussed in {{Section 6.1 of I-D.ietf-ace-oauth-authz}}, only client-initiated revocation is currently specified {{RFC7009}} for OAuth 2.0 {{RFC6749}}, based on the assumption that Access Tokens in OAuth are issued with a relatively short lifetime.
 However, this is not expected to be the case for constrained, intermittently connected devices, that need Access Tokens with relatively long lifetimes.

-This document specifies a method for allowing registered devices to access and possibly subscribe to a Token Revocation List (TRL) resource on the Authorization Server, in order to get an updated list of revoked, but yet not expired, pertaining Access Tokens.
+This document specifies a method for allowing registered devices to access and possibly subscribe to a Token Revocation List (TRL) resource on the Authorization Server, in order to obtain an updated list of revoked, but yet not expired, pertaining Access Tokens.
 In particular, registered devices can subscribe to the TRL at the Authorization Server by using resource observation {{RFC7641}} for the Constrained Application Protocol (CoAP) {{RFC7252}}.

 Unlike in the case of token introspection (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), a registered device does not provide an owned Access Token to the Authorization Server for inquiring about its current state.
 Instead, registered devices simply obtain an updated list of revoked, but yet not expired, pertaining Access Tokens, as efficiently identified by corresponding hash values.

-In fact, the benefits of this method are that it complements token introspection, and it does not require any additional endpoints on the registered devices.
-The only additional requirements for registered devices are a request/response interaction with the Authorization Server to access and possibly subscribe to the TRL (see {{sec-overview}}), and the lightweight computation of hash values as Token identifiers (see {{sec-token-name}}).
+The benefits of this method are that it complements token introspection, and it does not require any additional endpoints on the registered devices.
+The only additional requirements for registered devices are a request/response interaction with the Authorization Server to access and possibly subscribe to the TRL (see {{sec-overview}}), and the lightweight computation of hash values to use as Token identifiers (see {{sec-token-name}}).

 ## Terminology ## {#terminology}